SYNA

 Bearish

-• Persistent Unprofitability & Negative Margins: The company reported a net loss of -$14.8M last quarter with a negative operating margin of -8.76%.
-While improving sequentially, the negative ROE of -3.43% and trailing EPS of -$0.019 highlight the ongoing challenge of translating revenue growth into bottom-line profits.
+• Persistent Unprofitability & Negative Margins: The company reported a net loss of $14.8M last quarter with a negative operating margin of -8.76% and a negative ROE of -3.43%.
+Despite narrowing losses sequentially, the lack of GAAP profitability remains a fundamental headwind.

 SYNA Technical Analysis